Bryan MacLean: Spiritual conversion and solo music career

 MacLean was offered a solo contract with Elektra after the dissolution of Love, but his demo offerings were rejected by the label and the contract lapsed.
 Subsequently, he wrote a film score that was not used.
 Thereafter, he tried without success to record an album for Capitol Records in New York.
 "I was alone in a hotel room in New York and I had lost practically everything", MacLean was quoted as saying.
 "It occurred to me that I was in a tail-spin so I thought 'hell, why don't I pray?'
 So I did, and nothing happened for about two or three weeks.
 At the end of that time, I was sitting in a drug store on 3rd Avenue having a drink, and suddenly the drink turned to sand in my mouth.
 I left the bar and when I reached the pavement and the daylight I knew something had changed.
 From that point on my life has been totally different."

-Bryan joined a Christian ministry called the Vineyard, the same church that Bob Dylan later joined.
+Bryan joined a Christian ministry called the Vineyard, the same church that took Bob Dylan.
 During Friday night Bible readings, MacLean took the concert part of the session and was so amazed at the money he received that he gradually assembled a catalogue of his Christian songs.
 His next move was to open a Christian nightclub in Beverly Hills called the Daisy.
 When it closed in 1976, MacLean considered going full-time into the ministry but decided once again to devote himself to music.

 He played an unsuccessful reunion with Lee in 1978 on two dates but wasn't paid, so he turned down an offer for a UK tour, which was to have been billed as the "original" Love.
 The Bryan MacLean Band got a gig supporting Lee's Love at the Whisky in 1982.
 MacLean also worked with his half-sister Maria McKee and wrote the song "Don't Toss Us Away" for the debut album of her band Lone Justice.

 Around 1996, MacLean's Elektra Records demo tapes were discovered by his mother Elizabeth in the family garage, and after two years of persistent shopping around to record companies, a deal was struck with Sundazed, who in 1997 released the CD Ifyoubelievein.
 In the album's liner notes, Rolling Stones David Fricke wrote that the collection was, "in a sense, the Love record that never was: solo demos and home recordings of fourteen original MacLean songs, all written in the earliest and most vital years of Love and all but three virtually unheard in any form since MacLean wrote them".